NVIDIA/TensorRT/samples/sampleDistCollective/README.md

     - `broadcast` - Broadcasts data from rank 0 to all other ranks
     - `reduce` - Reduces data across all ranks and sends the result to rank 0
     - `reduce_scatter` - Reduces data across all ranks and scatters portions of the result to each rank
+    - `all_to_all` - Exchanges equally sized data chunks between all ranks
+    - `gather` - Gathers data from all ranks to rank 0
+    - `scatter` - Scatters data from rank 0 to all ranks

 3. Verify that the sample ran successfully.
 If the sample runs successfully you should see output similar to the following:
     ```